DigitalScriptorium/ds-data/README.md

 1. Navigate to `ds-data/terms/reconciled` directory.
 2. Click on `element.csv` file to be updated.
 3. Edit file by changing file path from `ds-data/terms/reconciled/element.csv` to `ds-data/terms/archived/DATE-element.csv`, where `DATE` is the date the terms were originally extracted.
-4. Commit changes directly to main branch.
+4. `Commit changes` directly to main branch.

 #### Uploading new reconciled data

 5. Navigate to `ds-data/terms/reconciled` directory.
 6. Click on `Add File` button and click `Upload files` from context menu (file to be uploaded should be 'element.csv`).
-7. Drag and drop or click to add files to be uploaded.
+7. Drag and drop or `choose your files` to be uploaded.
-8. Commit changes directly to main branch.
+8. `Commit changes` directly to main branch.

 ### Updating unreconciled values for documentation:

+#### Archiving previous unreconciled data

 1. Navigate to `ds-data/terms/unreconciled` directory.
 2. Click on `element-unreconciled.csv` file to be updated.
 3. Edit file by changing file path from `ds-data/terms/unreconciled/element-unreconciled.csv` to `ds-data/terms/unreconciled/archived/DATE-element-unreconciled.csv`, where `DATE` is the date the terms were originally extracted.
-4. Commit changes directly to main branch.
+4. `Commit changes` directly to main branch.

+#### Uploading new unreconciled data

+5. Navigate to `ds-data/terms/unreconciled` directory.
+6. Click on `Add File` button and click `Upload files` from context menu (file to be uploaded should be 'element-unreconciled.csv`).
+7. Drag and drop or `choose your files` to be uploaded.
+8. `Commit changes` directly to main branch.

 ## Directory structure: